dhayab/gmail-addon-boilerplate/README.md

 [PROJECT_HASH] my-gmail-addon
 [PROJECT_HASH] Random Project

-# Link to your code (you can also specify the hash instead of the project name)
+# Linking the project to the build folder (you can also specify the hash instead of the project name)
+$ mkdir build && cd build
 $ npm run gas -- link my-gmail-addon
 ...
 Linking 'my-gmail-addon' to this folder... [✔]